F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 - **MaxBatch Size**: The maximum number of telemetry items to include in a payload to the ingestion endpoint (default: 250)
 - **Max Batch Interval Ms**: The maximum amount of time to wait in milliseconds to for payload to reach maxBatchSize (default: 5000)
 - **App Insights Resource Name**: Name filter used to determine to which App Insights resource to send metrics.
-If not provided, TS will send metrics to App Insights in the subscription in which the managed identity has permissions.
+If not provided, BIG-IP TS will send metrics to App Insights in the subscription in which the managed identity has permissions.
 Note: To be used only when useManagedIdentity is true.
 - **customOpts**: Additional options for use by consumer client library.
 These are passthrough options (key value pair) to send to the Microsoft node client.

 ..
 WARNING:: The **customOpts** options are not guaranteed to work and may change according to the client library API; you must use these options with caution.
 Refer to corresponding consumer library documentation for acceptable keys and values.